SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-7-2bring-on-the-fire.markdown

                                         ### Draw Order

-                                        A quick note about draw order.&nbsp; The current particle implementation above does not have any facilities for managing draw order as part of the effects, that being which effect gets drawn on top of which.
+                                        A quick note about draw order.
+The current particle implementation above does not have any facilities for managing draw order as part of the effects, that being which effect gets drawn on top of which.

-                                        For example reverse the order in which the smoke and explosion effects are drawn and have a look at the corresponding result.&nbsp; You should see this:
+                                        For example reverse the order in which the smoke and explosion effects are drawn and have a look at the corresponding result.
+You should see this: